vsc-eco/vsc-deployment/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/) and [Docker compose v2](https://docs.docker.com/compose/install/).

 2. `git clone https://github.com/vsc-eco/vsc-deployment`
-   Clone this repository to a desired location.
+   Clone this repository as a normal user (not root/admin) to a desired location.
 It's crucial to ensure the Docker user has write permissions in the directory where you plan to initiate the Docker Compose file.

 3. `docker compose run init`
    Initialize the configuration files